Implant Red Flags From a Dental Technician

 How do I know if I'm a good candidate for dental implants?

 A proper evaluation checks bone density (via CBCT scan), gum health, medical history (diabetes, osteoporosis medications, autoimmune conditions), smoking status, and bite alignment.
-MyDentalFly's free dental assessment covers these factors and flags risks before any clinic sees your case.
+MyDentalFly's dental assessment covers these factors and flags risks before any clinic sees your case.

 What's the difference between a dental technician and a dentist?